SameetAsadullah/Reverse-String-Using-Execlp/README.md

 A simple `C++ Program` to reverse the given string using `Execlp System Call`.

 ### Manual
-1) Use the following commands to `Complie the Code`:
+1) Use the following commands to `Compile the Code`:
     ```
     g++ reverseString.cpp -o reverseString
     ```